 So, suddenly your air conditioner needs repair at your Houston home and you’re not sure what to expect.
 It’s nerve-wracking enough to let an AC repairman into your home, but then to not know what exactly they’re going to do tends to add a whole other level of concern.
 No worries!
-Church Services is here to inform you on the basic air conditioner repair process so you will be prepared when an expert air conditioning service technician needs to visit your home.
+Church Services is here to fill you in on the standard air conditioner repair process so you will be prepared when an expert AC service technician needs to visit your home.

 AC Repair Starts Simple

 When the technician arrives, the first thing they should do is ask to see the thermostat.
 It might seem silly, but they need to take a look at it to verify that it’s not simply a thermostat settings problem.
 The service tech will verify the thermostat is flipped to cool and then lower the temperature to see if that will activate the AC.
 A faulty or incorrectly connected wire could be all that’s keeping you from a comfortable home.

 If there is still an issue, the technician may ask you to see the circuit breaker box.
-They might switch the circuit switches to off and then back to on to see if that activates the AC.
+They might flip the circuit switches to off and then back to on to see if that activates the AC.

 Getting to the nitty-gritty of AC Repair

 The service tech will then probably ask you to see the AC system.
 Like a doctor, the service tech will begin their trial and error testing process.
 There are many factors that could be the cause for an A/C system that isn’t running properly, and it’s up the repairman to look into all the possible causes starting from the most frequent issues to the least.
 The process could take anywhere from 5 to 60 minutes or more.

 During the A/C system diagnosis, they will likely check the air filter to confirm it’s not obstructed or in need of replacing.
 They will examine the air conditioner’s refrigerant levels, make sure the air condenser fan is rotating properly, confirm that the size of your air conditioner is suitable for the size of your home, and check the safety controls, wiring, and electronics.